50.7 MB (1.6 MB compressed)

-Blood cells.
-Coloured scanning electron micrograph (SEM) of human red blood cells (erythrocytes) and a single white blood cell (leucocyte).
-Red blood cells are biconcave, giving them a large surface area for gas exchange, and highly elastic, enabling them to pass through narrow capillary vessels.
-The cell's interior is packed with haemoglobin, a red iron-containing pigment that has an oxygen-carrying capacity.
-The main function of red blood cells is to distribute oxygen to body tissues and to carry waste carbon dioxide back to the lungs.
-White blood cells are part of the body's immune system and fight invading pathogens.
-Magnification: x4300 when printed at 10 centimetres wide.
+Blood cells, coloured scanning electron micrograph (SEM).
+Seen here are slightly crenated (wrinkled) red blood cells (erythrocytes) and a single white blood cell (yellow).
+The main function of red blood cells is to distribute oxygen to body tissues, and to carry waste carbon dioxide back to the lungs.
+White blood cells are part of the immune system; they destroy and remove old or aberrant cells and cellular debris, as well as attack infectious agents (pathogens) and foreign substances.
+Magnification: x1000 when printed at 10 centimetres high.

 Model release not required.
 Property release not required.